 The top 10 risks for the City of Toronto are:

-The Emergency Plan will be maintained, reviewed, and updated according to a preparedness cycle that includes four phases: plan, operate, evaluate, and take corrective action.
-Participation of the Toronto Emergency Management Program Committee during all phases of this cycle ensures that the Plan reflects the current policies, organizational structures, and methodologies utilized by the City of Toronto.
+The Emergency Plan is maintained, reviewed, and updated according to a preparedness cycle that includes four phases: plan, operate, evaluate, and take corrective action.
+The Toronto Emergency Management Program Committee provides oversight of the Plan during all phases of the preparedness cycle, ensuring the Plan aligns with the City’s current policies, organizational structures, and methodologies.

 Diagram Description: This diagram depicts the maintenance schedule of the Emergency Plan